Theory and Security of Voting Systems (TSVS, SoSe 2026)

 We will investigate cryptographic voting systems, algorithmic tallying procedures, statistical methods to test the reliability of an election result, and distinguish the different layers of a voting system.

-Required Knowledge
+Preliminary Knowledge

 Foundations on cryptography and security, as taught, for instance, in the lecture IT-Sicherheit, are recommended.
+Moreover, we make an effort to coordinate the cryptography parts of the lecture with the practical "Cryptography" that you can optionally take in parallel.

 Organization